 The two Tunnel Boring Machines (TBMs) called Annabell and Joyce have reach their destination at the eastern connection in Kelvin Grove.
 Annabell’s 4.26 km journey took place over 9 months and 10 days, excavating 842 metres in her best month and 48 metres on her best day!
 Joyce was the second TBM to be launched and covered 4.27km of the westbound portal in a record 6 months and 9 days, unearthing 858 metres in the best month and 49.68 on the best day.
 Joyce’s performance represents new records in TBM production achieving the most distance covered in a day (48.68m), a week (253.8m) and a month (858.1m).

 The next stage of delivery involves the Fit Out and Mechanical and Electrical works into the tunnel.
 The main activities for the fit out will be the backfill of the tunnels, concrete of conduits, culverts and slabs for the smoke duct, concrete pavement and installation of concrete safety barriers.
-In parallel, all mechanical, electrical and fire safety wiring (ventilation fans, dumpers, lighting, tunnel substation electrical fit out, sprinklers, etc.) will be installed during 2013 and 2014.
+In parallel, all mechanical, electrical and fire safety wiring (ventilation fans, dumpers, lighting, tunnel substation electrical fit out, sprinklers, etc.) will be installed throughout 2014.